sonyxkis/Export_SAPQueryBuilder/README.md

 Prerequisite

-SAP BO Admin account
+- SAP BO4 Admin account
-Python 3.9 or higher on the machine
+- Python 3.9 or higher on the machine
-Package: Selenium and Webdriver, BeautifulSoup4, Python Decoupler, Openpyxl (for more information, see Installation)
+- Package: Selenium and Webdriver, BeautifulSoup4, Python Decoupler, Openpyxl (for more information, see Installation)

 Preparation